Security upgrade · 2026

 QR or voice compare

-🔐 End-to-end encryption — primitives
+End-to-end encryption: primitives

-relay nodes, and any device in between only ever see opaque ciphertext.
+Every direct message and group message is encrypted on the sender's device.
+Relay nodes and any device in between only ever see opaque ciphertext.

 X25519 ECDH